JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 The easiest way to do this would probably be to clone our repository directly.
 This can be done by using the 'Git' menu in Jupyterlab, and selecting the clone option.
 Next you can type in the link of repository: "https://github.com/King-Laboratory/rnaseq-myco-notebook.git" (without quotation marks) and click 'Clone'.

-This should download our repo, and the tutorial files inside, into a folder called 'rnaseq-myco-notebook', which you can now navigate to to run our tutorial files.
+This should download our repo, and the tutorial files inside, into a folder called 'rnaseq-myco-notebook'.
+Double click this folder now.
+Inside you will find all our tutorial files, which you can double click and run.

 ![RNA-Seq workflow](images/git.png)

 ### Running Tutorial Files

 All our tutorial workflows are are Jupyter format.
-To run them you need only to navigate to the workflow you want to run in the 'rnaseq-myco-notebook' folder, and double click.
+To run them you need only to double click the tutorial file you want.

 This will open the Jupyter file in Jupyter notebook.
 From here you can run each section, or 'cell', of the code, one by one, by pushing the 'Play' button on the above menu.

 Some 'cells' of code take longer for the computer to process than others.
 You will know a cell is running when a cell has an asterisk next to it \[\*\].
 When the cell finishes running, that asterisk will be replaced with a number which represents the order that cell was run in.

 There are many more ways to use jupyter, including selecting multiple cells before hitting the play button in order to queue multiple cells at once.

+You can now explore the tutorials by running the code in each, from top to bottom.
+Look at the 'workflows' section below for a short description of the tutorials.

 ![RNA-Seq workflow](images/runnotebook.png)